 And it worked perfectly!

-All my attention was focused on the fact that, instead of fighting the bull, it was more effective to fight against myself to get my breath under control and that it was better immediately by breathing like this: the bull disappeared as quickly as he had come.
+I was focusing on the fact that, instead of fighting the bull, it was more useful to fight against myself to get my breath under control and that it was better immediately by breathing like this: the beast disappeared as quickly as he had come.

-Very quickly, the panic attacks were made more and more rare until I realized that I had never had one again.
+Very quickly, the panic attacks became rarer until I realized that I had never had one again.

 In general, the stress management techniques that put us in an active mode are the most effective.